The St. Valentine's Day Massacre (film): Plot

-With an elaborate plan in motion to eliminate Moran and his gang, Capone retreats to his winter home in Miami to establish an alibi.
-Meanwhile his henchmen, two of whom are dressed as police officers, feign a police raid on a northside garage and execute five members of Moran's gang including Peter Gusenberg.
-Also at the garage and caught in the attack are mechanic Johnny May and optician Reinhardt Schwimmer (who enjoyed being around gangsters).
-Of the victims, only Peter's brother Frank survives and is taken to a hospital.
-Despite knowing that he will soon die, Frank refuses to tell the police anything.
-Moran, the apparent focus of the attack, is not in the garage as he had seen the "police car" approaching the garage and went instead to a diner, thereby escaping certain death.
+With McGurn setting an elaborate plan in motion to eliminate Moran and his gang, Capone retreats to his winter home in Miami to establish an alibi.
+On the morning of February 14th 1929, two Capone henchmen, dressed as police officers, feign a police raid on the northside garage used by Moran and his gang.
+Two more Capone hitmen enter carrying Tommy guns, and the four execute five members of Moran's gang, including Peter Gusenberg, using shotguns to eliminate any potential survivors.
+Also at the garage and victims of the attack are two civilians: mechanic Johnny May and optometrist Reinhardt Schwimmer (who enjoyed being around gangsters).
+Of the victims, only Peter's brother Frank survives long enough to be taken to a hospital, but despite knowing that he will soon die he refuses to tell the police anything.
+Moran, the focus of the attack, is not present as he had seen the "police car" approaching the garage and went instead to a diner, thereby escaping certain death.
 In a press conference at a hospital where he is supposedly being treated for influenza, Moran drops a verbal clue to the crime: "Only Capone kills like that," while Capone, holding a similar press conference in Miami, disparages Moran's sanity and intelligence.

-In the aftermath, Capone is shown dispatching two of those responsible for carrying out the attack (John Scalise and Albert Anselmi) as he learns of their plans to betray and kill him.
-Moran is eventually forced out of Chicago and later dies of lung cancer while in Leavenworth Prison, while Capone, following his release after serving a prison term in Alcatraz, dies of syphilis.
+In the aftermath, Capone is shown personally dispatching two of the men who carried out the attack (John Scalise and Albert Anselmi) after he learns of their plans to betray and kill him.
+Moran is eventually forced out of Chicago and years later dies of lung cancer while in Leavenworth Prison, while Capone, following his release after serving a prison term in Alcatraz, dies of syphilis.
 No one is ever actually charged for the murders, but those responsible either disappear by going into hiding or are violently killed.